cohesity/community-automation-samples/powershell/restartFailedJobs/README.md

 # end example
 ```

-## Parameters
+## Authentication Parameters

-* -vip: name or IP of Cohesity cluster
+* -vip: (optional) one or more names or IPs of Cohesity clusters (defaults to helios.cohesity.com)
-* -username: name of user to connect to Cohesity
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: your AD domain (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
-* -password: (optional) uses stored password by default
-* -useApiKey: (optional) use API key authentication
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) one or more clusters to connect to when connecting through Helios or MCM

+## Other Parameters

 * -jobName: (optional) names of protection jobs to include (comma separated)
 * -jobList: (optional) text file of job names to include (one per line)
+* -transportErrorsOnly: (optional) restart backup only for sources that failed with a transport error

 ## Note